Stress, depression or anxiety account for 55% of all working days lost due to work-related ill health.

 Each of our courses ends with a multiple-choice test to measure your knowledge of the material.

-As well as printable user certificates, training progress and results are all stored centrally in your LMS (Learning Management System) and can be accessed any time to reprint certificates, check and set pass marks and act as proof of a commitment to ongoing legal compliance.
+As well as printable user certificates, training progress and results are all stored centrally in your LMS (Learning Management System).
+These can be accessed at any time to reprint certificates, check and set pass marks and act as proof of a commitment to ongoing legal compliance.

 What does my certificate include?

-Your Mental Health Awareness Certificate includes your name, company name (if applicable), name of course taken, pass percentage, date of completion, expiry date and stamps of approval or accreditations by recognised authorities.
+Your Mental Health Awareness Training Certificate includes your name, company name (if applicable), name of course taken, pass percentage, date of completion, expiry date and stamps of approval or accreditations by recognised authorities.

-Please note if you are using our course content via SCORM in a third party LMS then we are unable to provide certificates and you will need to generate these in your host LMS yourself.
+Please note if you are using our course content via SCORM in a third-party LMS then we are unable to provide certificates and you will need to generate these in your host LMS yourself.

-4,774 real user reviews
+5,203 real user reviews

 4.8